myrestop/myflow-chatgpt/description.md

-This plugin is a unofficial OpenAI ChatGPT client, that support chat, generate image, image variation, and chat history management.
+This plugin is an unofficial OpenAI ChatGPT client, that support chat, generate image, image variation, and chat history management.

 Client connect to OpenAI use your self API Key, and all the data save on your local device, you don't need worry about data privacy issues.